PRIDE-Archive/pride-web/static/markdown/submitdatapage/content.md

 ## Register as a user in PRIDE

 Before submitting to PRIDE database the user need to be sure that it has an account with PRIDE resource.
-This can be checked by [login into PRIDE database](https://www.ebi.ac.uk/pride/archive/login).
 If you don't have already a PRIDE account, please create one [here](https://www.ebi.ac.uk/pride/archive/register).
 Currently we don't send out automatic emails upon successful registration.
 Please contact pride-support@ebi.ac.uk if your login information is not valid after 24 hours following registration.

 ## What constitutes a PRIDE dataset?
 The general rule is that a dataset should correspond to the data described in a single manuscript, if all data in the manuscript comes from the same data workflow (e.g. Data Dependent Acquisition, DDA).
 If a manuscript contains data coming from different proteomics workflows (DDA and Selected Reaction Monitoring, SRM), it is recommended to split the data in different datasets so this is easier to interpret for third parties.
 However, it should be highlighted that it is the submitter’s decision how to organise their submitted datasets, which could depend on a number of factors (e.g. future publications).